 If PJM denies NYISO’s request to take one or more taps at a Ramapo PAR to increase flow into New York and achieve compliance at the 5018 interface, then NYISO shall be considered “Compliant” at the 5018 interface.

-If NYISO cannot take a required tap at a Ramapo PAR because it will result in an overload on NYISO’s system unless PJM first takes a tap at a Waldwick PAR reducing flow into PJM, and flow on the JK interface is not at or below RTMDFJK plus the applicable bandwidth, then NYISO may request that PJM take a tap at a Waldwick PAR reducing flow into PJM.
+If NYISO cannot take a required tap at a Ramapo PAR because it will result in an overload on NYISO’s system unless PJM first takes a tap at a Waldwick PAR reducing flow into PJM, and flow on the JK interface is not at or below the sum of the Target values for each Available Waldwick PAR, then NYISO may request that PJM take a tap at a Waldwick PAR reducing flow into PJM.
 NYISO will be “Compliant” at the 5018 interface if PJM does not take the requested tap within five minutes of receiving NYISO’s request.
 “Compliant” status achieved pursuant to this paragraph shall continue until PJM takes the requested PAR tap, or the Parties agree that PJM not taking the requested PAR tap is no longer preventing NYISO from taking the PAR tap(s) (if any) NYISO needs to achieve compliance at the Ramapo interface.

 If NYISO cannot take a required tap at a Ramapo PAR because the change would result in an actual or post-contingency overload on the 5018 line, or on either of the Ramapo PARs, and the overload cannot be addressed through NYISO taking taps at ABC or PJM taking taps at Waldwick, then NYISO will be considered “Compliant” at the 5018 interface until the condition is resolved.
 NYISO will be responsible for demonstrating both the occurrence and duration of the condition.

-When a Storm Watch is in effect in New York, PJM shall only be required to pay a PJMRamapoPayment or a NYRamapoPayment to NYISO when PJM is “Non-Compliant” at the JK interface, while NYISO is “Compliant” at both the ABC and 5018 interfaces.
-Otherwise, PJM shall not be required to pay a PJMRamapoPayment or a NYRamapoPayment to NYISO at times when a Storm Watch is in effect in New York.
+When a Storm Watch is in effect in New York, PJM shall only be required to pay a M2MPARSettlement to NYISO when PJM is “Non-compliant” at the JK interface, while NYISO is “Compliant” at both the ABC and 5018 interfaces.
+Otherwise, PJM shall not be required to pay a M2MPARSettlement to NYISO at times when a Storm Watch is in effect in New York.

-When a Storm Watch is in effect in New York, NYISO shall only be required to pay a PJMRamapoPayment or a NYRamapoPayment to PJM when NYISO is “Non-Compliant” at the ABC interface or the 5018 interface, or both of those interfaces.
-When NYISO is “Compliant” at both the ABC and 5018 interfaces, NYISO shall not be required to pay a PJMRamapoPayment or a NYRamapoPayment to PJM at times when a Storm Watch is in effect in New York.
+When a Storm Watch is in effect in New York, NYISO shall only be required to pay a M2MPARSettlement to PJM when NYISO is “Non-compliant” at the ABC interface or the 5018 interface, or both of those interfaces.
+When NYISO is “Compliant” at both the ABC and 5018 interfaces, NYISO shall not be required to pay a M2MPARSettlement to PJM at times when a Storm Watch is in effect in New York.

-When all three interfaces (JK, ABC, 5018) are “Compliant,” this section 8.3.1 excuses the Parties from paying PJMRamapoPayments and NYRamapoPayments to each other at times when a Storm Watch is in effect in New York.
+When all three interfaces (JK, ABC, 5018) are “Compliant,” or during the first 15-minutes in which a Storm Watch is in effect, this Section 8.3.1 excuses the Parties from paying a M2MPARSettlement to each other at times when a Storm Watch is in effect in New York.

 Compliance and Non-compliance shall be determined for each interval of the NYISO settlement cycle (normally, every 5-minutes) that a Storm Watch is in effect.